carlansley/swagger2-koa/README.md

 ```

-`ui(document, "/swagger")` adds routes for /swagger/api-docs and serves swagger-ui at /swagger.
+`app.use(ui(document, "/swagger"))` adds routes /swagger/api-docs and /swagger.

-By using the `skipPaths` parameter, it is possible to create a fully independent API routes, such as:
+By using the `skipPaths` parameter, it is possible to create routes such as:

 ```
 /api          : Swagger UI